 - B. Design.
 All loading docks shall be designed according to the following standard unless an alternative design is approved through the site development review or administrative site development review process. - 1.
+Loading dock entrances shall not exceed 20 feet in width. - 21.
 Loading docks shall be located inside a building and equipped with closable doors.